Projective Integral Updates for High-Dimensional Variational Inference: Analysis of Blocked Mean-Field Quadratures

 Not only does this result in exact pairwise cubatures with only four function evaluations, the exact cubature blocks actually include all $\frac{d^2}{4}$ pairs of dimensions containing both an even parameter and an odd parameter.
 One can easily show that this is the maximum number of exact blocks that can be obtained by switching some of the signs of the second pair of nodes.

 Building on this strategy, we can then partition coordinates into consecutive 4-blocks.
-Repeating the evaluation nodes, but flipping the signs in the second pair, results in a tensor product cubature in each 4-block.
-Iterating such node sequences to larger blocks to obtain cubatures of still higher dimensions yields the cross-polytope vertices in the Hadamard basis. \Cref{alg:cross-polytope} generates the signs needed to construct an antithetic pair of vertices from the iterate index, $\iQuad = 0, 1, \ldots, 2^{\lceil\log_2(\nPa)\rceil}-1$.
-Each quadrature from this sequence still exactly integrates all linear combinations of univariate quadratics, or $1 + 2 \nPa$ basis functions, with the mean-field distribution.
+Repeating the evaluation nodes, but flipping signs in alternating 2-blocks, results in a tensor product cubature in each 4-block.
+Iterating these node sequences to larger blocks to obtain cubatures of still higher dimensions yields the cross-polytope vertices in the Hadamard basis. \Cref{alg:cross-polytope} generates the signs needed to construct an antithetic pair of vertices from the iterate index, $\iQuad = 0, 1, \ldots, 2^{\lceil\log_2(\nPa)\rceil}-1$.
+Each quadrature from this sequence still exactly integrates all linear combinations of univariate quadratics, or $1 + 2 \nPa$ basis functions, against the mean-field distribution.
 If the mean-field distribution is symmetric in each coordinate, all linear combinations of univariate cubics are exact as well.

 \Cref{lem:relative_parity} and \Cref{thm:exactness_periodicity} show how \Cref{alg:cross-polytope} produces quadrature subsequences that obtain periodic exactness within two-dimensional subspaces.
 See \Cref{sub:pf_relative_parity} and \Cref{sub:pf_exactness_periodicity} for proofs. \Cref{fig:cross-poly} provides a visualization of the cross-polytope sequence in the Hadamard basis (left) and the number of function evaluations needed to correctly integrate specific covariance basis functions (right).